ahmedhm19/GreenFluxSmartCharging/README.md

 - 30% : Designing solution architecture
 - 20% : Implementing (Data, application and service layers)
 - 20% : Implementing Suggestion system
-- 5% : Learning and doing some researches on the internet
+- 20% : Learning and doing some researches on the internet
-- 15% : Unit tests

 # Improvements :
 - Revising soluion architecture.